What is satellite internet

-While the world’s major cities – from New York to Bangkok – take internet access for granted these days, there are plenty of remote places that still can’t get a connection.
-In the United States, for example, 10% of Americans don’t have access to a broadband internet connection because, simply, broadband just isn’t available where they live.
+Satellite dishes transmit microwaves of internet data between the user’s access point, space, and a local hub.
+While the world’s major cities – from New York to Bangkok – take internet access for granted these days, plenty of remote places still can’t connect.
+For example, 10% of Americans don’t have broadband internet connection in the United States because broadband is simply unavailable where they live.

 Satellite internet is the most comprehensive solution to this problem.
-Satellites in space orbit don’t have the same limitations that land-radio solutions – like mobile broadband – have.
+Satellites in space orbit don’t have the same limitations as land-radio solutions like mobile broadband.
 As a result, you can install and use satellite internet anywhere: from oil rigs in the middle of the Atlantic to lonely huts high in the Himalayas.

-Simply explained, when you get on your HughesNet™, Excede™, or Dishnet™ and request a website from your home or office, the satellite network sends the text command to a satellite in space; which in turn returns the request to a NOC on earth to retrieve the information from an earth based server.
-The information which may be a video clip, a movie, or a simple website request is re-transmitted back to the satellite which will then return request back to your PC, laptop or smartphone.
+Simply put, when you get on your HughesNet™, Excede™, or Dishnet™ and request a website from your home or office, the satellite network sends the text command to a satellite in space, which in turn returns the request to a NOC on earth to retrieve the information from an earth-based server.
+The information, be it a video clip, a movie, or a simple website request, is re-transmitted to the satellite, which will then return the request to your PC, laptop, or smartphone.

 How About Coverage Where You Live?